Maple Soy Salmon with Peach Salsa

 - A side of salmon can be used instead of fillets.
 If the side is about two pounds (for 4-6 people), double the amount of peach salsa.

-- Feel free to substitute mango, nectarines or pineapple for the peaches.
+- Feel free to substitute the peaches with nectarines.

 This recipe was FANTASTIC!
 I had some salmon and looked for a recipe.
 This caught my eye…and it was so delicious.
 I used fresh ginger and made the salsa.
 All of it was so well balanced and tasty.
 Thank you.